Scaling Relations in the Phase-Space Structure of Dark Matter Haloes

 While the NFW scaling relations have deficiencies at small energy due to significant deviations of the NFW potential from the simulated one (see Figs.~\ref{fig:dmde} and \ref{fig:fe}), these deficiencies may not be relevant in many applications that concern halo regions at $r>0.05\rvir$.
-Further, the central halo region is affected by baryonic processes, which cannot be addressed by models based on dark matter only.
+Further, the central halo region is affected by baryonic processes, which cannot be addressed by models which only include dark matter.

 Our scaling relations are inspired by those for the SIS and can account for the scaling law for the volumetric density of DF found by \cite{10.1111/j.1365-2966.2004.08045.x}.
 We have qualitatively discussed how the scaling relation for $dM/dE$ may arise during self-similar halo growth.
-We also note that the scaling of $f(E)$ with $\rmax(E)$ resembles the scaling law for the pseudo-phase-space density, $\rho(r)/\sigma^3(r) \propto r^{-\alpha}$ \citep{2001ApJ...563..483T}.
+We also note that the scaling of $f(E)$ with $\rmax(E)$ resembles the scaling law for the pseudo-phase-space density, $\rho(r)/\sigma^3(r) \propto r^{-\gamma}$ \citep{2001ApJ...563..483T}.
 The true origin of our scaling relations may shed important light on halo formation and merits further study.
-It is also interesting to go beyond the isotropic halo models and investigate if anisotropic ones follow any scaling relations.